 “Self-Publish, But Keep Your Day Job”

 The reality of self-publishing is that most authors make little or no money from self-publishing.
-You must understand that it is going to take a lot of time and effort on your part to get your publications to start making money.
+You must understand that it’s going to take a lot of time and effort on your part to get your publications to start making money.
 Here are ten great ways to get started, and not drive yourself crazy or upset your family in the process.

 Anyone can write a few books and easily start self-publishing their own books.
 The tough part is in becoming a financially successful self-publisher.
 The reality of publishing is that most authors and self-publishers make little or no money from publishing.
-You must understand that it is going to take a lot of time and effort on your part to get your publications to start making money.
+You must understand that it’s going to take a lot of time and effort on your part to get your publications to start making money.

 Here are ten great ways to get started, and not drive yourself crazy or upset your family in the process:

 Tip # 1.
 Keep your current job and think long and hard about what you would like to publish.

 Do lots of research and soul searching about what subject matter you will be writing about.
 What will your specialty, or expertise, or niche be?